galacticpolymath/galacticEdTools/README.md

 # galacticEdTools
-R-based tools for visualizing data, creating puzzles, and other digital gizmos for use by K-16 educators.
-Much of this code was developed for Galactic Polymath lessons.
-Instead of keeping it to ourselves, we want to share it with you.
+Tools for K-16 education and scicomm, developed to support Galactic Polymath Education Studio's lessons, and made available to everyone.
+Functions do a variety of things, from making it easy to generate a phylogeny that's ready for biology presentations in minutes to code that turns any ggplot graph into a fun puzzle by enciphering the graph labels.
+And lots more to come!